 Software-level supplier

-The software-level suppliers should include in this chapter the results of the software dependability and safety analyses performed.
+The software-level suppliers include in this chapter the results of the software dependability and safety analyses performed.

-The main results and conclusions of the analyses should be provided first, including major recommendations for corrective and preventive actions at software and system level, followed by the bulk of the analysis documentation (e.g. SFTA or SFMECA worksheets).
-The analyses should include the input deriving from the interactions with system-level suppliers for the integration of these software dependability and safety analyses into the system-level analyses.
+The main results and conclusions of the analyses are to be provided first, including major recommendations for corrective and preventive actions at software and system level, followed by the bulk of the analysis documentation (e.g. SFTA or SFMEA worksheets).
+The analyses include the input deriving from the interactions with system-level suppliers for the integration of these software dependability and safety analyses into the system-level analyses.

 Bibliography